 His skin became less paper-like and fragile and actually started showing elasticity.
 The “slowed healing of cuts and bruises” was evidentially gone as we witnessed his torn arm and other wounds heal much more rapidly.
 The red and purple blotches on his hands got much lighter and his swelling decreased dramatically.

-There was a noticeable change with my dad’s edema (swelling) and his energy in about 3 days.
+There was a noticeable change in my dad’s edema (swelling) and his energy in about 3 days.
 But it was by the 2nd week after much of the medications were decreased, the water pill, furosemide, was taken out of the pill box as well.

 << Picture of the swelling in his feet as it decreased to show a normal ankle and foot.